-Discovering that you have been appointed executor of an estate can be overwhelming.
-Acting as executor of an estate does not have to be a daunting task, and there are many great online sources of tips for executors of estates.
-As a personal representative, you have been given the responsibility of probating the decedent’s estate, settling their final financial obligations and distributing their assets according to their pre-death wishes.
-You may find your duties to be quite easy if the decedent properly planned before their death.
-In other situations, you may find yourself struggling through a 7 to 12 month court probate process.
-Either way, here are some of our best tips for executors of estates that have helped our customers easily glide through their duties as the estate representative.
+Discovering that you have been appointed executor of an estate is often overwhelming.
+However, acting as executor of an estate does not have to be daunting.
+In fact, you may find your duties quite easy if the decedent properly planned before their death.
+Otherwise, you may struggle through a 7 to 12 month court probate process.
+Therefore, following some of our best tips for executors of estates has helped our customers easily glide through their duties as an estate representative.

-- Contact all beneficiaries and let them know what action is being taken to settle and distribute the estate.
-It is important that all beneficiaries are aware of their interest in the estate.
+- Contact all beneficiaries – Let the beneficiaries know what action you’re taking to settle and distribute the estate so they are aware of their interests.
 Good communication will avoid misunderstandings.

-- Identify all outstanding debts.
-It is important that all debts be paid before assets are transferred and distributed to the beneficiaries.
+- Identify all outstanding debts – Note that you must pay all debts before transferring and distributing assets to the beneficiaries.

-- Locate all existing insurance policies of the decedent.
+- Locate all of the decedent’s existing insurance policies

-- Determine what options are available to transfer the decedent’s assets to the heirs or beneficiaries.
-Do assets have pay-on-death provisions?
-Are there probate alternatives that can be utilized to transfer the assets?
+- Determine available options for transferring assets to heirs and beneficiaries – Do assets have pay-on-death provisions?
+Are there probate alternatives you can use to transfer the assets?

-- Contact a reputable company to prepare any necessary legal paperwork required to administer the estate.
+- Contact a reputable company to prepare any necessary legal paperwork – Consider hiring a registered legal document assistant to help prepare required paperwork to administer the estate.

-- Contact the Social Security Administration or other applicable agencies to determine if there are any benefits such as civil service, veteran benefits or other government death benefits due.
+- Contact the Social Security Administration – Also contact other applicable agencies to determine if there are any benefits due such as civil service, veteran benefits, or other government death benefits.

-- Apply for a Taxpayer Identification Number (TIN ort EIN) which identifies the decedent’s estate accounts.
+- Apply for a Taxpayer Identification Number (TIN or EIN) – This number identifies the decedent’s estate accounts.

-- File final personal tax return for the decedent and arrange for payment of due taxes.
+- File final personal tax return for the decedent – Also arrange for payment of due taxes.

 Being the executor of an estate is a very important responsibility.
 As executor, you will need to be patient, well-organized, and fully committed to your duties and responsibilities.

-Best Kept Secret Tips for Executors of Estates
+4 Best Kept Secrets for Executors of Estates

-- You do not need to be an expert in legal matters, finances or California law to be executor of an estate.
+- Believe it or not, you do NOT need to be an expert in legal matters, finances, or California law to be executor of an estate.

 - Hire an experienced non-attorney registered legal document assistant to help you with any necessary legal paperwork.
 Be sure to check their online reviews and references of former customers.

 - Be aware of the costs associated with hiring an attorney and know your options.
-If you have to file Probate, our online Probate Calculator will show you exactly how much you will save using our probate services as compared to the mandated statutory attorneys fees.
+If you have to file probate, our online Probate Calculator will show you exactly how much you will save using our probate services compared to the mandated statutory attorney’s fees.

-A People’s Choice has over 35 years of experience helping people administer estates or file probate.
-We have helped thousands of customers save hundreds of thousands of dollars as compared to using an attorney.
+A People’s Choice has over 35 years’ experience helping people administer estates or file probate.
+We have helped thousands of customers save hundreds of thousands of dollars compared to using an attorney.
 Contact A People’s Choice today at 800-747-2780 for more information about our probate and estate administration services.